rl-institut/WAM_APP_FRED/README.md

 The WAM_APP_FRED is developed as an open-source web-application which visualize data that was collected or created within the project open_FRED.
 All data sources which are used within this web-application are open-source.
-The goal is to create an easy assessable and platform-independent web-application that can be used via the internet (using a web-browser).
+The goal is to create an easily accessible and platform-independent web-application that can be used via the internet (using a web-browser).
 The main functionality the web-application provides is to visualize data on a map or additionally as graph.
 The app provide options for the user to interact with the visualized data.
 The web-application also provides functionality to get the data in a non proprietary format (like .csv).
 By that an user is able to explore